HLgitrepo/constitution/constitution.md

 ### iii.
 A request on courts can be opened to confirm if a power exercised by a member, two secretaries of a department or a comitee was valid.
 The both sides on the said case will be who sent the request and the side that did the disputed action.
 ## b.
 Senate
 ### i.
 The senate is a body consisting of all senators and secretaries of state, this institution can conduct votes which can overrule decrees but be overruled by the assembly.
 The senate will also be available to advise individuals and institutions both above and below it on any matters they feel qualified to do so.
 The senate will also be available to produce reports on any topic for which they are qualified.
 ### ii.
-The senate can only decide matters with a ⅔ majority in either direction - unless otherwise explicitly specified, if a majority in either direction can be reached the matter shall be delegated to the assembly for settling.
+The senate can only decide matters with a ⅔ majority in either direction - unless otherwise explicitly specified, if a majority in either direction can't be reached the matter shall be delegated to the assembly for settling.
 - Senate votes will last 24 hours or when the minimun required to a decision is made.
 - The percentage will be calculated based on people who voted that are senators at the end of the vote time.
 ### iii.
 A Senate vote has all the powers that the secretaries have.